19th Medical Group Pharmacy Services

 If a medication is not on our formulary, our clinical pharmacist will determine if it can be ordered based on TRICARE guidelines and your medication history.
 This process may take up to five duty days.

-Please ask to be enrolled in our auto-notify service that will text or call you when your prescription is ready.
-You can be enrolled in person or drop a request in the drop box including a good phone number and your preference for a text or automated phone call.
+Please ask to be enrolled in our auto-notify service that texts or calls when your prescription is ready.
+You can be enrolled in person, or drop a request in the drop box, including a good phone number and your preference for a text or automated phone call.

 Clinic Provider Prescriptions

-Clinic provider prescriptions can be activated in person or with the MHS GENESIS Patient Portal.
-Medications activated in person can be activated any time for same day service and the MHS GENESIS Patient Portal prescriptions available at the time quoted.
+Clinic provider prescriptions can be activated in person, using the MHS GENESIS Patient Portal or our Q-Anywhere text activation.
+Medications requested in person can be activated any time for same-day service and any other means available when you receive your auto-notification message.

-Have your doctor send us prescriptions electronically to “DOD LITTLE ROCK PHARMACY."
-We now accept all prescriptions electronically including narcotics from on and off base providers.
-Electronic prescriptions can be activated in person by 2:00 p.m. for same day services.
+Have your provider send prescriptions electronically to “DOD LITTLE ROCK PHARMACY.”
+We now accept all prescriptions electronically, including controlled substances, from on- and off-base providers.
+Electronic prescriptions can be activated in person by 3 p.m. for same-day services.
+You can activate in person, with the MHS Genesis Patient Portal, Q-Anywhere text activation, or by voicemail.
+Medications requested in person can be activated by 3 p.m. for same-day service and any other means available when you receive your auto-notification message.

 Hard Copy Prescriptions

-Hard copy prescriptions must be dropped off at the prescription drop box as of May 1, 2022.
-These prescriptions will be ready in 4 duty days.
+Hard copy prescriptions must be dropped off in the prescription drop box.
+These prescriptions will be ready in four duty days.
+Due to changes in Arkansas state law, all prescriptions for controlled substances must be sent electronically, as described above.

-Exceptions made for VA prescriptions and antibiotics or pain medications from emergency or urgent care establishments for same day service.
+Exceptions are made for hard copy Veterans Affairs prescriptions and antibiotics or pain medications from emergency or urgent care establishments for same-day service.

-Prescription transfers can be requested in person or over the phone before 10:00 a.m.
-Please have your prescription numbers and pharmacy information available at the time of the request.
-These prescriptions will be available in 3 duty days.
+Request prescription transfers in person or by printing and filling out the transfer form under ‘pharmacy resources’ and placing it in the pharmacy drop box, or by sending a scanned copy via the MHS GENESIS Patient Portal.
+Please have prescription numbers and pharmacy information available at the time of request.
+These prescriptions will be available in three duty days.

 MHS GENESIS Patient Portal